 about 2 to 4 cups of pelletized gypsum .

 Pretty simple, I just mix all of these up and fill the holes.
-In the past I have added perlite, but this year not doing it, I am thinking its probably not necessary in the ground.
-I also have added bonemeal before, but not this time to save $$$.
-I will add bonemeal to each hole when I plant the peppers.
-This could also be used in containers, but I would definitely add perlite in that use and possibly a little more ratio of peat moss to lighten it up a bit more.
-The limestone helps with the pH as the peat can be a bit acidic.
-I must admit though I have never tested the pH, but have used this the last 2 seasons, so it seems to be working well.
+This could also be used in containers, but I would definitely add perlite in that case and possibly a little more ratio of peat moss to lighten it up a bit more.
 The gypsum along with the limestone also add calcium which is essential to help keep blossom end rot away.

 Here is what the mix looks like when its done.